CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 #### 3. Troubleshooting project setup

 * **Problem: Eclipse reports compile errors after new commits are pulled from Git**
 	* Reason: Eclipse fails to recognize new files that appeared due to the Git pull.
 	* Solution: Refresh the project in Eclipse:<br>
 	Right click on the project (in Eclipse package explorer), choose `Gradle` -> 	`Refresh Gradle Project`.

 * **Problem: Eclipse reports some required libraries missing**

 	* Reason: Required libraries may not have been downloaded during the project import.
 	* Solution: [Run tests using Gardle](UsingGradle.md) once (to refresh the libraries).

+&nbsp;

 ## Design